How It Works

 3.6.1.
 Introduction to Radians

 3.6.2.
-Calculating Arc Length Using Angles in Radians
+Calculating Arc Length Using Radians

 3.6.3.
-Calculating Areas of Sectors Using Angles in Radians
+Calculating Areas of Sectors Using Radians

 3.6.4.
 Trigonometric Ratios With Radians